antlafarge/jdownloader/README.md

 - If you started the container by setting the email and password environment variables :
   - You must follow the [Update the image](https://github.com/antlafarge/jdownloader#update-the-image) guide by setting the new email or password on the final step.
 - If you started the container without setting the email and password environment variables :
-    - Run the **setup** script in the running container : `docker exec jdownloader /jdownloader/setup.sh "my@email.fr" "MyNewPassword" "JD-DOCKER"`.
+    - Run the **setup.sh** script in the running container : `docker exec jdownloader /jdownloader/setup.sh "my@email.fr" "MyNewPassword" "JD-DOCKER"`.
     - Restart the container :
         - [Docker run](https://github.com/antlafarge/jdownloader#docker-run) method : `docker restart jdownloader`.
         - [Docker compose](https://github.com/antlafarge/jdownloader#docker-compose) method : `docker compose restart jdownloader`.